vsokhoyan/selected_projects/README.md

 **Main contributions:**
 - Hardware coordination and interim spokesperson
   (PRES Collaboration on the German side at the University of Mainz)
-- Monte carlo (GEANT4) detector simulations for TPC integration with Crystal Ball calorimeter
+- Monte Carlo (GEANT4) detector simulations for TPC integration with Crystal Ball calorimeter
 - Design, coordination and execution of multiple experimental campaigns

 ---